Wahe3bru/__Learning/Lessons/LinearModels.md

 ### Linear models for classification
 The formula is very similar to regression, but the prediction is threshold at 0.
 If the function is _smaller_ than 0 then the prediction is class -1; otherwise if it's _greater_ than 0 the prediction is class +1.

 For Linear models for classification, the __decision boundry__ is a linear function of the input.
-Is seperates classes by a line, plane or hyperplane.
+It separates classes by a line, plane or hyperplane.

 The two most common classifiers are _logistic regression_ and _linear support vector machines_
 - `from sklearn.linear_model import LogisticRegression`